I Bet My Life: Synopsis

 The beginning and end of the video take place at the Salt River in Arizona.
 A car is shown driving to the river.
 The cast are the members of Imagine Dragons, and their relatives and friends.
-Somewhere else at the river, a boy in a shirt (DeHaan) and a boy in overalls (Neustaedter) are fighting at the waterbed.
-While walking away, Neustaedter eventually pushes DeHaan into the river, and it is implied that DeHaan swims away, while the former stares in shock.
+Somewhere else at the river, a boy in a shirt (DeHaan) and a boy in overalls (Neustaedter) are seen fighting at the waterbed.
+While walking away, Neustaedter eventually pushes DeHaan into the river and the latter swims away, while the former stares in shock.
 DeHaan is pulled towards a dam, in which he is sucked in.
-He lands in a house, and looks out the window and finds everything underwater.
-He finds a bed and goes to sleep.
-The next morning, DeHaan finds himself in a sailboat, and takes control of it.
-He tries unsuccessfully to avoid a waterfall, but ends up flying over the land in the boat when he goes over the waterfall.
-While looking over the boat, he decides to flip it over.
-He falls into a city, and a crowd is shown carrying him.
+He lands in a house, looks out the window, and sees that everything is covered with water.
+He finds a bed and instantly goes to sleep.
+The next morning, DeHaan wakes up in a sailboat, and takes control of it.
+He tries unsuccessfully to avoid a waterfall, but ends up flying over the land in the boat after he goes over the waterfall.
+While looking over the boat, DeHaan decides to flip it upside down.
+He falls into a city, where a crowd is shown carrying him.
 They toss and turn him, until he realizes it was a vision and he was knocked unconscious in the dam.
 He is pulled back up to the surface by Neustaedter, and survives.
 The last shot of the video zooms out from the point where DeHaan is picked up, and the video ends.